O God, who, looking on the lowliness of the Blessed Virgin Mary,

 Finally the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son, the Lord of lords and conqueror of sin and death.”508 The Assumption of the Blessed Virgin is a singular participation in her Son’s Resurrection and an anticipation of the resurrection of other Christians: In giving birth you kept your virginity; in your Dormition you did not leave the world, O Mother of God, but were joined to the source of Life.
 You conceived the living God and, by your prayers, will deliver our souls from death.509

-2. Soul and Body Integrity: Another reason Mary’s Assumption plays an important role for us is that it prohibits a purely spiritual view of the afternoon.
+Another reason Mary’s Assumption plays an important role for us is that it prohibits a purely spiritual view of the afterlife.
 The body and soul do not remain separated for the faithful that attain the glory of Heavenly.
-There seems to be a false dichotomy between the body and soul– the former is bad while the latter is good.

 The Second Vatican Council document Gaudium Et Spes points out that created things of this world, including our bodies are inherently good.
 “For after we have obeyed the Lord, and in His Spirit nurtured on earth the values of human dignity, brotherhood and freedom, and indeed all the good fruits of our nature and enterprise, we will find them again, but freed of stain, burnished and transfigured,” the council bishops’ declared (Gaudium Et Spes no 39).
 Because there exists some type of temporal and physical reality to Heaven it makes sense that Mary–the holiest of all saints–participates with Her body and soul unified.